CVE-2025-7683: CWE-352 Cross-Site Request Forgery (CSRF) in janyksteenbeek LatestCheckins

 Technical Summary

-CVE-2025-7683 is a Cross-Site Request Forgery (CSRF) vulnerability affecting the LatestCheckins plugin for WordPress, developed by janyksteenbeek.
-This vulnerability exists in all versions up to and including version 1 due to missing or incorrect nonce validation on the 'LatestCheckins' page.
-Nonces are security tokens used to verify that requests made to a web application are intentional and originate from legitimate users.
-The absence or improper implementation of nonce validation allows an attacker to craft a malicious request that, when executed by an authenticated site administrator (for example, by clicking a link), can update plugin settings or inject malicious web scripts.
-This can lead to unauthorized changes in the plugin configuration and potentially facilitate further attacks such as persistent cross-site scripting (XSS).
-The vulnerability does not require the attacker to be authenticated but does require user interaction from an administrator, making social engineering a key factor in exploitation.
-The CVSS 3.1 score of 6.1 (medium severity) reflects the network attack vector, low attack complexity, no privileges required, but user interaction is necessary, with limited confidentiality and integrity impact and no availability impact.
-No known exploits are currently reported in the wild, and no patches have been published yet.
-The vulnerability is categorized under CWE-352, which specifically addresses CSRF issues.
-Given the widespread use of WordPress and its plugins, this vulnerability poses a risk to websites using the LatestCheckins plugin, especially those with administrative users who might be targeted via phishing or malicious links.
+CVE-2025-7683 is a medium-severity Cross-Site Request Forgery (CSRF) vulnerability identified in the LatestCheckins plugin for WordPress, developed by janyksteenbeek.
+This vulnerability exists in all versions up to and including version 1 due to missing or incorrect nonce validation on the plugin's LatestCheckins page.
+Nonces in WordPress are security tokens used to verify that requests are intentional and originate from legitimate users.
+The absence or improper implementation of nonce validation allows an attacker to craft malicious requests that, when executed by an authenticated administrator (via clicking a link or visiting a malicious page), can modify plugin settings or inject malicious web scripts.
+This can lead to unauthorized changes in site behavior or persistent cross-site scripting (XSS) attacks.
+The vulnerability requires no prior authentication but does require user interaction (an admin clicking a crafted link).
+The CVSS 3.1 score of 6.1 reflects network attack vector, low attack complexity, no privileges required, but user interaction needed, and a scope change with limited confidentiality and integrity impact but no availability impact.
+No patches or exploit code are currently publicly available, but the vulnerability is published and should be addressed promptly.
+The plugin's widespread use in WordPress sites makes this a relevant threat to many organizations relying on this CMS platform.

 Potential Impact